indjev99/Evolving-Snakes/README.md

 # Evolving Snakes
-Snakes from the classical game are controlled by neural networks and evolve using a genetic algorithm.
+Snakes from the classical game are controlled by neural networks and are evolved using a genetic algorithm.

 ![Evolving snakes](https://cloud.githubusercontent.com/assets/12662877/13763264/981f20b8-ea4d-11e5-94d7-91d2242d5c01.png)